 Thanks to Dan and Mark for taking photos of this unusual model, and Bill for the plans.

-There have been many other miniature versions of the Ford GPA -- see a list at Amphicars.com.
-This would be a great topic for a future article on the Toy Jeeps Pages. -- Derek Redmond
+There have been many other miniature versions of the Ford GPA -- this would be a great topic for a future article on the Toy Jeeps Pages. -- Derek Redmond

 See more Wooden Toy Jeeps on CJ3B.info.

 Visit CJ3B.info on Facebook.

 CJ3B Home | Contents | Search | Movies | 3A and 3B Community